astropy/photutils/docs/aperture.rst

            -7.1054274e-15
            -7.1054274e-15

-The result here should be zero because all of the data values are 1.0 (the tiny difference from 0.0 is due to numerical precision).
+The result here should be zero because all the data values are 1.0 (the tiny difference from 0.0 is due to numerical precision).